 New patient examination, what to expect.

-The whole examination will take between 1 hour 15 and 1 hour 30. (for the up-to-date costs please see the fee guide here) During that time we will:
+The whole examination will take between 1 hour 15 and 1 hour 30. (for the up-to-date costs please see the fee guide here).
+Before you come in we will send you a covid 19 screening form and a medical history, this will keep everyone safe and save time on the day.
+When you come in we will:

 - Undertake a risk assessment for your teeth based on your lifestyle, diet and other factors.
 In most cases this will be with our treatment co-ordinator.